16 concepts and design sketches of proposed Ford Mustang variants

-Here are some images and captions from the Ford Motor archives that show some of those ideas that were thrown on the wall for future-product ideas.
+Here are some images and captions from the Ford Motor archives that show some of the ideas that were considered.
 Most were wisely resisted.

 While Mustang used the platform of the compact Falcon as its starting point, the four-door Mustang could have brought the idea full circle by adding two doors to the pony car.
 Fortunately for Mustang fans, cooler heads prevailed.